-This phase III trial is combining BRAF and EGFR inhibitiors in the treatment of BRAF V600E mutant colorectal, advanced or metastatic lung cancer.
+This phase I/II trial is combining BRAF and EGFR inhibitiors in the treatment of BRAF V600E colorectal cancer, and advanced or metastatic lung cancer.

 This trial is treating multiple types of cancer including Colorectal, Small Cell Lung Cancer, Non Small Cell Lung Cancer.

 You may be able to join this trial if:

 - You have had treatment but your cancer has gotten worse or has not responded to the treatment you have been given.

 - You have had treatment, but your cancer has come back.

 - Your cancer has spread to other parts of the body.

 You may be excluded from this trial if: